-PEP, MI, NYPA . . . agree not to challenge the phase-in to standard tariff delivery rates or to advocate for a separate delivery rate or service classification for RP . . .
+PEP, MI, NYPA . . . agree not to challenge the phase-in to standard tariff delivery rates or to advocate for a separate delivery rate or service classification for EP . . .
 Allocations until after the phase-ins to standard tariff delivery rates . . . are complete (as set forth in Paragraph 1 of this Agreement), provided that nothing herein shall be read as preventing any Party or the customers from opposing (either during the phase-in period or thereafter) proposed increases to the standard delivery rates to which the discounts provided for in this Agreement apply.

-This provision precludes parties from challenging the phase-in set forth in Paragraph 1) of the Phase-In Agreement or seeking a separate delivery rate or service classification for RP.
+This provision precludes parties from challenging the phase-in set forth in paragraph 1) of the Phase-In Agreement or seeking a separate delivery rate or service classification for EP.
 It does not preclude National Grid from amending its standard tariff rates (i.e., the base rates to which Paragraph 1)'s discounts are applied) or the other parties from opposing such a filing by National Grid to increase its standard tariff rates.

-The Commission has, in a similar context, recently interpreted and applied the doctrine set forth in United Gas Pipe Line Co. v.
+The Commission has, in a context similar to the one presented here, recently interpreted and applied the doctrine set forth in United Gas Pipe Line Co. v.
 Mobile Gas Service Corp., 350 U.S. 332 (1956) and Federal Power Commission v.
 Sierra Pacific Power Co., 350 U.S. 348 (1956), as clarified in Morgan Stanley Capital Group, Inc. v.
 Public Util.

 Dist.
-No. 1 of Snohomish,

-554 U.S. 527 (2008) (the "Mobile-Sierra doctrine").
+No. 1 of Snohomish, 554 U.S. 527 (2008) (the "Mobile-Sierra doctrine").
 In Devon Power LLC, 134 FERC ¶ 61208 (2011), the Commission recognized the Supreme Court's holding that the Commission must presume "that contract rates freely negotiated between sophisticated parties meet the just and reasonable standard."
 Under this doctrine, the Commission may only modify or set aside such contracts if it concludes that they seriously harm the public interest.
-The Commission then concluded that it was appropriate to use the Mobile-Sierra "public interest" presumption in evaluating a settlement agreement concluded by the Devon parties, despite the fact that it found that the rates established thereunder were tariff rather than contract rates.
-The Commission held that application of the presumption was appropriate because the settlement rates had been arrived at in fair, arms-length negotiations between sophisticated parties, would promote stability and predictability of rates, were transitional, lasting only for a limited time, and absent imposition of the higher standard of review, agreement on the rates among the parties might not have been possible.
+The Commission then concluded that it was appropriate to use the Mobile-Sierra presumption in evaluating a settlement agreement concluded by the Devon parties, despite the fact that it found that the rates established thereunder were tariff rather than contract rates.
+The Commission held that application of the presumption was appropriate because the settlement rates had been arrived at in fair, arms-length negotiations between sophisticated parties, they would promote stability and predictability of rates, the rates were transitional, lasting only for a limited time, and absent imposition of the higher standard of review, agreement on the rates among the parties might not have been possible.
+The commission has a propriate because the settlement rates among the parties might not have been possible.